 She wasn’t born in Auburn but she got here as quickly as she could!
 Ashley attended Auburn University and earned a Bachelor’s degree in Social work.
 She earned her Master’s degree at Florida State University.
 The letters after her name mean Master of Social Work, Licensed Independent Clinical Social Worker, and Private Independent Practitioner.

 Ashley continues to contribute to the advancement of the social work profession through her membership with the Clinical Social Work Association, adjunct teaching at Auburn University, and licensing supervision for lower level social workers.
-Ashley invests in the local community through her work with a non-profit she founded — Cradled Hearts.
-Through this organization, Ashley offers support services to families facing pregnancy loss and infant death.
+Ashley invests in the local community by serving as an adviser to and supporter of the local nonprofit Alabama Prison Birth Project.
 Additionally, Ashley serves as a volunteer for Mother’s Milk Bank of Alabama.

 Ashley lives in Auburn with her husband and children.
 They enjoy being outdoors, cheering for Auburn, and sipping on Toomer’s Drug’s famous lemonade.

 Ashley focuses her practice on women 18-45 years old typically struggling with: